Sample read · Invented persona

 Riley isn’t a real Stedi user.
 The persona, names, dates, and scores below are invented.
-The structure — the markers, the calibration benchmark, the playbook format — is exactly what the app produces from a real user’s data.
+The structure, the markers, the calibration bar, the read format, is exactly what the app produces from a real user’s reflections.

 Stedi is a methodology for dating with intention.
-Users complete a short audit that surfaces their pattern, then run nine real dates with structured feedback after each one, ending in a written playbook from their own data.
+Users complete a short opening conversation that surfaces their pattern, then run nine real dates with structured feedback after each one, ending in a written read from their own reflections.

 The story so far

 Twelve weeks.
 Three .
 Six .
-One playbook.
+One read.

-Riley signed up, set their non-negotiables in ten minutes, then took the type audit over two sittings totaling about forty.
-The audit surfaced one pattern in particular: the pull toward people who feel electric in the first hour and disappointing by week three.
+Riley signed up, set their non-negotiables in ten minutes, then took the opening conversation over two sittings totaling about forty.
+The opening conversation surfaced one pattern in particular: the pull toward people who feel electric in the first hour and disappointing by week three.
 The app generated nine personalized .
 Riley chose a three-month pace, ran the , and logged a five-minute date card after each.
 Below is everything the app showed at the end.

 Read top to bottom.
-Or skim the headlines and jump to the playbook.
+Or skim the headlines and jump to your read.
 Most readers spend about ten minutes here.

 Tap any underlined word to see what it means.
 Otherwise just read.